zoelzw/Spreadsheet-Based-Web-App/README.md

   - navigation bars
 - implementation and maintainess
   - free
-- feedbacks
+- feedback/comments/new records
   - easy to update from the front end
   - secure

 ## Approaches
+0. static sites that contains pre-made tables/lists...
+  - could add comment functions by Staticman
+  - subscribable using atom
+  - could build a web crawler to keep generating and adding the latest products around the world

-1. searchable markdown tables on a static site
+1. searchable html tables
-  - Jekyll + DataTable
+  - Jekyll + jQuery
-  - Flask
+  - Flask (later)

 2. Google sheets as database
   - Google Sites
   - Google Sheet Web App

 3. PSQL database with front end implementations to directly manipulate the database